 Job market paper

 In this study, I examine whether principals’ experience with control decisions produces asymmetry in how they adjust their control over agents.
 Principals should be equally willing to decrease their control over agents as they are to increase their control over agents.
-However, building on theory in psychology, I predict that controlling agents in the past reinforces a principal’s belief that agents are self-interested and that they should be controlled.
+However, building on psychological theory, I predict that experience with controlling agents reinforces a principal’s belief that agents are self-interested and that they should be controlled.
 In contrast, experience with not controlling agents does not reinforce a principal’s belief that agents are socially interested and that they should not be controlled.
 Accordingly, principals should be less willing to decrease their control over agents than they are to increase their control over agents.
-The results of my experiment support my predictions and also reveal that the asymmetry in principals’ control adjustments disappears when they have less time to reinforce the belief that agents are self-interested before their control adjustment and more time to revise it after their control adjustment.
-My study contributes to the accounting literature by showing that experience with controlling agents may cause principals to disproportionately hold onto to their control.
+Results of my experiment support my prediction and also showcase conditions under which the asymmetry disappears.
+Overall, my study suggests that extensive experience with exercising high levels of control over agents may cause principals to hold on to their control.

 Doing the Right Thing: The Effect of Rotation Policies on Managers’ Reports about Measure Management

 Co-authored with Eddy Cardinaels and Bart Dierynck